Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Your billing address is an important piece of identifying information that your credit card issuer – or other financial institution – has on your file.
-It not only allows your issuer to communicate with you, it helps protect you from credit card fraud or identity theft.
+Your billing address is an important piece of identifying information that your credit card issuer — or other financial institution — has on file.
+It not only allows your issuer to communicate with you, but it also helps protect you from credit card fraud or identity theft.

 Not sure what your billing address is and how to find it?
 Or moving and looking for a simple way to update it?
 Here’s what you need to know.